MicrosoftDocs/azure-stack-docs/azure-managed-lustre/connect-clients.md

 Client machines running Linux can access Azure Managed Lustre.
 The basic client requirements are as follows:

 - **Lustre client software** - Clients must have the appropriate Lustre client package installed.
 Prebuilt client packages have been tested with Azure Managed Lustre.
-See [Install client software](#install-client-software) for instructions and package download options.
+See [Install or upgrade Lustre client software](#install-or-upgrade-lustre-client-software) for instructions and package download options.
 Client packages are available for several commonly used Linux OS distributions.
 - **Network access** to the file system - Client machines need network connectivity to the subnet that hosts the Azure Managed Lustre file system.
 If the clients are in a different virtual network, you might need to use virtual network peering.
 - **Mount** - Clients must be able to use the POSIX `mount` command to connect to the file system.
 - **To achieve advertised performance** -